 Branch of Christianity | Protestant | Protestant |

-Organization | Churches exist in synods, i.e. conferences or districts; some denominations have bishops, some don’t; congregations typically vote on pastors | Churches are independent and by definition don’t belong to a congregation; some “associate” with like-minded churches, mostly for ministerial purposes like serving meals to the homeless |
+Organization | Churches exist in synods, i.e., conferences or districts; some denominations have bishops, some don’t; congregations typically vote on pastors. | Churches are independent and, by definition, don’t belong to a congregation; some “associate” with like-minded churches, primarily for ministerial purposes like serving meals to the homeless. |

-Theological and social worldview | It depends on the synod; the LCMS and WELS are conservative; the ELCA is moderate to liberal depending on the congregation** | Mostly conservative evangelical |
+Theological and Social worldview | It depends on the synod; the LCMS and WELS are conservative; the ELCA is moderate to liberal depending on the congregation** | Mostly conservative evangelical |

-* Why do non-denominational churches tend to arise in places that value religious freedom?
-Anyone can start a church in America and other countries that embrace religious freedom, because the government doesn’t restrict them from doing so.
-In countries that have less religious freedom, the government limits, sanctions, or regulates religious expression in ways that prohibit the establishment of independent (and even denominational) churches.
+* Why do non-denominational churches arise in places that value religious freedom?
+Anyone can start a church in America and other countries that embrace religious freedom because the government doesn’t restrict them from doing so.

 ** What are the largest Lutheran synods today?
 The LCMS is the Lutheran Church-Missouri Synod; the WELS is the Wisconsin Evangelical Lutheran Synod; the ELCA is the Evangelical Lutheran Church of America, which is the result of a 1988 three-way merger between the American Lutheran Church (ALC), the Lutheran Church in America (LCA), and Association of Evangelical Lutheran Churches (AELC).

-Comparison of beliefs and practices
+Comparison of Beliefs and Practices

 Lutheran churches | Non-denominational churches | |